 - 1. A booster pump package shall be required if the utility cold water supply pressure cannot maintain 40 psi pressure at the highest fixture in the building. - 2.
-If the booster pump is supplying the main domestic feed for a building and the maximum demand flowrate for the booster pump is 75 GPM or

-- greater, the package shall have at least 2 pumps, each sized for a minimum of 60% of the demand flowrate. - 3.
+If the booster pump is supplying the main domestic feed for a building and the maximum demand flowrate for the booster pump is 75 GPM or greater, the package shall have at least 2 pumps, each sized for a minimum of 60% of the demand flowrate. - 3.
 Any booster pump package shall be installed with a manual bypass. - 4.
 All packaged booster pumps shall be equipped with individual pump VFDs. - 5.
 All booster pumps shall be installed with a bladder style hydro-pneumatic storage tank. - a.
-If possible, install hydro-pneumatic tank at the high point of the system. - b.
+If possible, install hydro-pneumatic tank at the high point of the system.

+- b.
 Hydro-pneumatic tank shall be connected to the main system piping with the same size pipe as the tank connection; the pipe shall not be necked down to a smaller size. - c.
-There shall be provisions in the piping connecting the hydropneumatic tank to main system piping that will allow the tank to be isolated from the system and drained of water while isolated. - 6.
-All packages shall come factory equipped with a low-suction pressure safety and a way to communicate with the campus BAS.
+There shall be provisions in the piping connecting the hydro-pneumatic tank to main system piping that will allow the tank to be isolated from the system and drained of water while isolated. - 6.
+All packages shall come factory equipped with a low-suction pressure safety and a way to communicate with the campus BAS. - 7.
+All booster pumps shall be connected to emergency power.